zzarcon/default-passive-events/README.md

 # `default-passive-events` [![Build Status](https://travis-ci.org/zzarcon/default-passive-events.svg?branch=master)](https://travis-ci.org/zzarcon/default-passive-events)
 > Makes {passive: true} by default when EventListenerOptions are supported

-50 lines snippet that enables [passive event listeners](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md) by default for scroll-blocking events ([see list below](#targeted-events)).
+50 lines snippet that enables [passive event listeners](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md) by default for some events ([see list below](#targeted-events)).
 It basically will set **{ passive: true }** automatically every time you declare a new [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+Also, you don't need to worry about errors possibly raised by `event.preventDefault()` calls existing in code of yours or some library you use - **default-passive-events** takes care of that by overriding `preventDefault`method with simple [NOOP](https://en.wikipedia.org/wiki/NOP).

 # Installation